IBAnimatable/IBAnimatable/Documentation/Transitions.md

 ![Transition - Present Transition](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/PresentTransition.gif)

+You can see the example in "TransitionsInInterfaceBuilder.storyboard" and play around different configurations.
+Then open the App and tap on "Forget Passowrd" button, and tap on "transitions" cell to navigate to Transitions Scene.
+Tap on "IB" button to see the configurations you made in "TransitionsInInterfaceBuilder.storyboard".

 If you want to have separate animation effect for different **Present Transition**, see the section [Configuring Present transition in Interface Builder via Segue](configuring-present-transition-in-interface-builder-via-segue).

 ## Configuring Present transition in Interface Builder via Segue